Frequent Express: Planning

 Metro transferred the project to TriMet in December 2016, and TriMet renamed it the "Division Transit Project".
 The design contract for stations, traffic signals, and civil infrastructure improvements was awarded to WSP USA the following year.
-In September 2018, scheduled service changes split 4–Division/Fessenden into two lines; a new 2–Division line took over the Division Transit Project route on the east side.
+In September 2018, scheduled service changes split bus route 4–Division/Fessenden into two lines, and a new 2–Division line took over the Division Transit Project route on the east side.
 The following month, TriMet unveiled a mock-up station in Gresham with a borrowed articulated bus from C-Tran, the transit agency serving Clark County, Washington, to simulate boarding.
 In March 2019, TriMet issued a request for proposals (RFP) for the procurement of 60 ft articulated buses and received responses from BYD Auto, New Flyer, and Nova Bus.
 During an initial evaluation process, TriMet noted that the battery electric buses proposed by BYD and New Flyer did not meet the RFP's specifications and eliminated the bus type from further consideration.
 That August, TriMet selected Nova as the manufacturer and, in the following month, placed an initial order for 31 diesel buses with an option to purchase as many as 159 diesel and hybrid electric bus alternatives.